neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 ANNs built by Jonathan Conford and his colleagues (See [paper](https://openreview.net/forum?id=eU776ZYxEpz))
 ```

 It turns out that these networks are difficult to train with standard gradient descent, and end up performing worse than a standard ANN.
-You can see this on the [graph below](#Dale's-principle-graph), where the black curve shows the performance of a standard {abbr}`ANN(Artificial Neural Network)` and the green shows a simple implementation of Dale's principle.
-So, they introduced some corrections and were able to get networks which respect Dale's principle and **match** the performance of standard {abbr}`ANNs(Artificial Neural Network)`.
+You can see this on the [graph below](#Dale's-principle-graph), where the black curve shows the performance of a standard ANN and the green shows a simple implementation of Dale's principle.
+So, they introduced some corrections and were able to get networks which respect Dale's principle and **match** the performance of standard ANNs.
 This improved implementation of Dale's principle is shown in red.

 ```{figure} figures/Picture6.png
 :label: Dale's-principle-graph